ehaddad2/ehaddad2/README.md

 👋 Hi folks!
 I’m Elias Haddad and I'm a first year computer science student at the University of Rochester.

-- I’m interested in a number of CS related concepts, especially iOS app dev, data mining/analysis, AI/ML, and more.
+- I’m really interested in AI/ML research and applications
-- I'm currently working on a cool IOS mobile app centered on discovering architectural landmarks.
+- I'm currently working on cool computer vision and NLP applications
-- Feel free to reach out with any thoughts or ideas:
+- Feel free to reach out:

 📫 ehaddad2@u.rochester.edu